 The top five areas you should be prioritizing for your financial wellness.

 The coronavirus (COVID-19) pandemic has had a financial impact on millions of Americans.
-Thankfully, some relief is on the way.
-Lawmakers recently passed a stimulus package to combat the economic impact of COVID-19.
-As part of the bill, people are expected to receive payments of up to $1,200 for each adult and $500 for every child.
+Thankfully, some additional relief is on the way.
+Lawmakers recently passed another stimulus package to combat the economic impact of COVID-19.
 If you are expecting a stimulus check, you may be unsure how to best use the money you receive.
 This will depend on your unique situation.
 But in general, here are five areas to prioritize:

 1. Start with the essentials